Ruben-Armas/public/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.2 =
+= 5.7.3 =

-* Fix: Fatal error when creating a new campaign using existing templates in PHP 8.0
+* Update: Tested up to WordPress 6.4.1
+* Fix: Campaign content not saving in some cases when using Classic editor
-* Fix: Custom field keywords not working in emails
+* Fix: Create New Template link not working on the Dashboard page
-* Fix: Emails were not in alphabetical order while sending
+* Fix: Inline text color issue in Drag-n-Drop editor

 == Changelog ==

+**5.7.3 (29.11.2023)**

+* Update: Tested up to WordPress 6.4.1
+* Fix: Campaign content not saving in some cases when using Classic editor
+* Fix: Create New Template link not working on the Dashboard page
+* Fix: Inline text color issue in Drag-n-Drop editor

 **5.7.2 (14.11.2023)**